St Giles Foundation

 Historical grants (documented from the foundation's early years) have supported:

-- Columbia Presbyterian Medical Center
+- Columbia Presbyterian Medical Centre

 - Children's Hospital at Stanford

-- Various pediatric research initiatives
+- Various paediatric research initiatives

 - Medical research and equipment purchases